eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

       .. note::

-         Login to Matlab admin account and download the license file (*license.dat*) created for this features (MDCE - Matlab Distributed Computign Engine) and upload it to *License Manager* machine in the :bash:`/usr/local/MATLAB/R2018a/etc/license.lic` directory.
+         Login to the Matlab admin account and download the license file (*license.dat*) created for this feature (MDCE - Matlab Distributed Computign Engine) and upload it to the *License Manager* server in the :bash:`/usr/local/MATLAB/R2018a/etc` directory.
           - :bash:`scp license.lic root@<FQDN>:
             /usr/local/MATLAB/R2018a/etc`